abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/deploy_ cluster_ automatically.md

 ## Run the producer client to write events into the created topic:

-Run the following command in the same client terminal where the topic was created.
+Run the following command and replace `kafka1_ip`, `kafka2_ip`, `kafka3_ip` with the IP of kafka1, kafka2 and kafka3 respectively generated in inventory file present at location **/tmp/inventory** in the same client terminal where the topic was created.

 ```console